-Depression during pregnancy can place you at greater risk for having an episode of depression after delivery (postpartum depression).
+Depression may interfere with your ability to bond with your growing baby, too.
+Being depressed during pregnancy can place you at greater risk for having an episode of depression after delivery (postpartum depression).